Point-of-Care · TBI Detection

 Investors & Industry

 An Australian-born medtech opportunity at the intersection of neurology, molecular diagnostics, and PoC technology.
-Organised as a US Delaware LLC.
-With biology largely de-risked at TRL 7 and a dual-layer IP position, we are now raising a US$1.5M seed round to deliver a regulatory-ready MVP and execute FDA pre-submission within 18–24 months.
+Headquartered in Sydney, Australia, with a US entity established to support future US programs.
+With biology largely de-risked at TRL 7 and a dual-layer IP position.
+GLIA is preparing a private financing round to complete MVP development, advance sensor manufacturability and progress regulatory readiness.
 Revenue streams include device sales or reagent rental, recurring disposable cartridge/test sales, service and maintenance agreements, and licensing and platform partnerships.

 Investment Enquiry